yukatan/commangular/README.md

 The create() function has this parameters :

-_commangular.create([TheCommandName],[TheCommandFunction],[TheCommandConfig])_
+_commangular.create([CommandName],[CommandFunction],[CommandConfig])_

-* _TheCommandName_ : It's the name of the command you are creating.
+* _CommandName_ : It's the name of the command you are creating.
 It's useful to reference the command from the command provider.
-* _TheCommandFunction_ : It's the function that will be executed when commangular runs this command.
+* _CommandFunction_ : It's the function that will be executed when commangular runs this command.
 It can be a normal function or an array with parameters.
 Same as angular syntax
-* _TheCommandConfig_ : It's and object with paramaters to configure the command execution.
+* _CommandConfig_ : It's and object with paramaters to configure the command execution.

 You can invoke the create function like this :